 Before you leave Phnom Penh this morning, confront Cambodia's tragic past on a guided tour of the Tuol Sleng Genocide Museum, in a former high school that served as the notorious Security Prison 21 (S-21) for the Khmer Rouge regime from 1975 to 1979.
 See the Killing Fields of Choeung Ek, which represent the tragic legacy of the Khmer Rouge.
 After, you’ll drive south by private vehicle, towards Kampot – one of Cambodia's most attractive old towns.
 Famous for its pepper, Kampot supplied most French restaurants for many years during colonial rule.
 Today, the region is also renowned for its durian (a spiky, pungent fruit that you’ll either love or hate).
 Tonight, maybe ask your leader about the sunset river cruises here and watch the gorgeous nightly display of colour, looking out for the resident fireflies.

-After, head to the village of Preah Dak for a traditional breakfast of homemade num banh chok (a popular Khmer noodle dish).
+Head to the village of Preah Dak for a traditional breakfast of homemade num banh chok (a popular Khmer noodle dish).
 This village is famous for its lifestyle, language, spirituality, culture and of course, its food!
-You’ll see how the local families make the noodles as their ancestors made them, learn about this dish’s history and then end your experience with some seasonal fruits.
-Then it's time to explore more of the Angkor complex, built between the 9th and 13th centuries when the Khmer Empire was the pre-eminent influence in South East Asia.
+You’ll see how the local families make the noodles just as their ancestors made them, then you’ll try some seasonal fruits.
+After, it's time to explore more of the Angkor complex, built between the 9th and 13th centuries when the Khmer Empire was the pre-eminent influence in South East Asia.
 See the Bayon temple and the jungle-covered Ta Prohm.
-In the evening, enjoy a final dinner at a plant-based restaurant celebrating contemporary flavours.
+Tonight, head out for a final dinner at a plant-based restaurant celebrating contemporary flavours.
 Using fresh produce from their own gardens, you’ll tuck into dishes like grilled eggplant, creamy pumpkin soup, vegetable curry and homemade lime pie.

 Your adventure comes to an end this morning.
 There are no activities planned for today and you’re free to leave at any time.
 If you’re keen to continue your exploration of the Angkor complex, please speak with your leader about extending the length of your access pass.